JacobMGEvans/git-graft/README.md

 # Configuration

-Configuration relies on RegEx inputs to determine the patterns to validate the branch and resulting prepended commit message with branch information.
+The [init](#init) generates a `git-graft.json` that has properties for a configurable Git Hook.
+Configuration the patterns to validate the branch and resulting prepended commit message with branch information.

 **branchTypes:**